otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/02-frontend-module/10-react-recap.md

 ### Task Rua

-Create a function that checks the draw state.
+Write some code that checks the draw state.
 Display "Draw" if the draw state is true.
 Test the changes before you move on to the **Code Review**.

 ### Code Review